retaildevcrews/capi-in-codespaces/docs/1-kind-cluster.md

     ```

 2. The `clusterctl` CLI tool handles the lifecycle of a Cluster API management cluster.
-Ensure an up-to-date version of the CLI installed to your GH Codespaces:
+Ensure an up-to-date version of the CLI installed to your GitHub Codespace:

     ```bash